MultiQC/MultiQC/docs/modules/vcftools.md

 * `relatedness2`
   * Plots a heatmap of pairwise sample relatedness.
   * Not to be confused with the similarly-named command `relatedness`
+* `TsTv-by-count`
+  * Plots the transition to transversion ratio as a function of alternative allele count (using only bi-allelic SNPs).
 * `TsTv-by-qual`
   * Plots the transition to transversion ratio as a function of SNP quality threshold (using only bi-allelic SNPs).
-* `TsTv-by-count`
+* `TsTv-summary`
-  * Plots the transition to transversion ratio as a function of alternative allele count (using only bi-allelic SNPs).
+  * Plots a bargraph of the summary counts of each type of transition and transversion SNPs.

 ### To do
 VCFTools has a number of outputs not yet supported in MultiQC which